heximcz/joserfc-wrapper/README.md

-This wrapper's main purpose is to simplify the management of signature keys for generating JWT tokens and to use RFC for creating keys and tokens using the [`joserfc`](https://github.com/authlib/joserfc) library.
+This wrapper's main purpose is to simplify the management of signature keys for generating JWT tokens and to use RFC for creating keys and tokens using the [joserfc](https://github.com/authlib/joserfc) library.
 For managing signature keys, it implements two options.
-The default option is to securely store generated keys in [`HashiCorp Vault`](https://github.com/hvac/hvac).
+The default option is to securely store generated keys in [HashiCorp Vault](https://github.com/hvac/hvac).
 An optional feature is then the storage of generated keys on the filesystem.
 Last but not least, it is the simple use of JWT tokens in our projects.